 Even if you’re preparing your own homemade pet food, it may be low in B vitamins, especially thiamine.

 And of course, if you’re feeding your pet food out of a bag, box or can, there’s a good chance it’s low in one or more of the important B vitamins.

 Do you really want to take a chance with your pet’s most vitamin B-sensitive organs and systems like their heart, brain, muscular, endocrine and nervous systems?

 I don’t believe it’s worth the risk, especially now that there’s a simple way to supplement with a complete and bioavailable vitamin B complex.

-As an added bonus, my Vitamin B Complex for Cats and Dogs contains real beef liver for a pet-friendly flavored powder.
-Just measure out the perfect amount with the enclosed scoop according your pet’s weight!
+As an added bonus, my Organic Vitamin B Complex for Cats and Dogs contains organic beef bone broth for irresistible flavor.
+Just measure out the perfect amount with the enclosed scoop according to your pet’s weight!